jpailden/rstatlab/week8.md

 For example, we can be confident that for a weekly traffic of 500, the true conversion rate `p` (if we don't know this) is in the interval from 0.06 to 0.12.
 The width of this interval reflects the how precise the information we have about the value of `p`.

-If we rather have the interval .01 to .30 as the pluasible interval for `p` then it reflects how imprecise the knowledge we have about the value of `p`.
+If we rather have the interval .01 to .30 as the plausible interval for `p` then it reflects how imprecise the knowledge we have about the value of `p`.

 > A confidence interval is a interval of plausible values for a population characteristic (e.g. population proportion, population mean).